Ethancale/Slash/README.md

 </ul>

 All the aforementioned is tailored to ensure that you get to choose the most compatible format for learning or studying.
 One of the best features of CertsHero is that they provide a bonus offer: if you purchase materials for PDF and web-based, you get the other one for desktop free of charge.
 The complete package of this material has everything needed to prepare for the exam.
 Furthermore, CertsHero will update the exam materials for you freely during your subscription period.
 It will update you with updated information as well as <a href="https://www.certshero.com">Microsoft AZ-900 exam practice questions</a>.
-They also give a 20% discount on the study materials.
-Which is pocket-friendly to get good study notes for your Microsoft AZ-900 exam.
-CertHero also provides free test demos for you to take a sneak peek at the exam format and the types of questions.
-This blend of new materials, budget-friendly prices, and test practice demos in actual conditions indeed makes CertsHero the go-to place for exam preparation.

 Visit CertsHero for more regarding all certifications materials, and start your journey to becoming an Azure professional today!